niemilau/su2higgs/README.md

-# Inactivity warning!
-This repository is not being actively maintained and mainly exists for archiving purposes.

 # su2higgs

 This is an MPI-powered parallel C-program for Monte Carlo simulations of statistical and quantum field theories with SU(2) gauge symmetry and Higgs fields in different representations.
 Particular focus is placed on studying first-order phase transitions with multicanonical sampling.